-Ying-Xim Tan et al. 2007 in their research showed that the Bcl-XL overexpression can occlusions apoptosis that induced by 7a structural protein via interfering with the pro-survival Bcl-XL function in different stages of the infection cycle (29).
-Structural protein 7a is one of the severe acute respiratory syndrome coronavirus proteins and act a significant role in some functions such as coronavirus pathogenesis, prompts apoptosis, the cell cycle arrests, and stimulates the production of the pro-inflammatory cytokines (29) (Figure 4).
+Ying-Xim Tan et al. 2007 showed that Bcl-XL overexpression can occlusions apoptosis induced by 7a structural protein via interfering with the pro-survival Bcl-XL function in different stages of the infection cycle (29).
+Structural protein 7a is one of the severe acute respiratory syndrome coronavirus proteins and plays a significant role in some functions such as coronavirus pathogenesis, prompts apoptosis, cell cycle arrests, and stimulates the production of pro-inflammatory cytokines (29) (Figure 4).

 Figure 4.
 Infection with Human Corona Virus induces apoptosis and its modulating mechanisms.
 The apoptosis pathway contains the stimulation of death receptors on the cell surface, followed by a caspase cascade.
 Apoptosis comprises two intrinsic pathways and an extrinsic pathway.
 The intrinsic apoptosis cascade involves the proliferation of pro-apoptotic mediators, triggering both caspases 9 and 3.
 The extrinsic cell death pathway is facilitated by death receptors.
 Fas ligand binding activates the death receptor.
 The Bcl-2 family proteins are organized by the intrinsic pathway.
 Both BAX and BAK proteins are pro-apoptotic.
 Also, Bcl-xL and Bcl2 proteins are anti-apoptotic factors and can prevent mitochondrial outer membrane penetrance.